 In most states, good cause for quitting a job excludes such reasons as career advancement or job dissatisfaction.

 To receive unemployment benefits, an unemployed worker must file a claim with the agency in their state that handles the requests.
 The following steps apply:

 An employee with a successful claim is entitled to unemployment benefits.
 Every state has different calculation methods, but unemployment benefits are typically less than the compensation the employee received when employed.
 This is because the benefit amount is usually based on a percentage of the employee's earnings during a certain period.
 An eligible worker can receive benefits for 26 weeks.
 However, if eligible for legislative extensions, the employee may receive up to an additional 20 weeks of benefits.
 Be sure to verify duration of receiving UI benefits with your state unemployment agency.

-Unemployment benefits can be vital when between jobs.
-If you've applied and been denied unemployment benefits, you will want to explore your options and understand the laws.
-You can start by speaking with an experienced attorney in your area.
-Learn more with a free attorney match.
+Unemployment benefits can be vital when you're between jobs.
+If you've applied and been denied unemployment benefits, you'll want to explore your options and understand the laws.
+You can start by speaking with an experienced employment law attorney in your area.